I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 If you head over to HubSpot's homepage, you’ll see a simple but effective chatbot in action.
 It’s a classic rule-based bot that uses clear buttons to help visitors find pricing, product info, or support.

 It's a great example of a foundational use case.
-It improves the website experience, reduces the chance that people will get frustrated and leave, and gets them where they need to go without them having to click through a bunch of menus.
+It improves the website experience, reduces the chance that people will get frustrated, and gets them where they need to go quickly.

 What's great about it: